Chris-Data-Driver/Call-centre-Analysis/README.md

 ## Introduction:
 The project is on a call center data analysis.
 The project is on the use of Microsoft PowerBI to analyze and visualize reports for Data-Driven Decisions.

-**_Disclaimer_:** _All the datasets used for this project are from a virtual Internship program from PWC carried out by forage.
+**_Disclaimer_:** _All the datasets used for this project are from a virtual Internship program from PWC carried out by Forage.
 The program is aimed to show Aspiring Data Analysts what and how it looks like to work as a Data Analyst._

 ## Problem Statement:
 This project tends to uncover trends in the company Dataset, to help the management take data-driven decisions, the problem this project tends to answer is